fudpucker1/sdi-z-prefix/README.md

   npm start
 ```

-Go to the us directory, install dependencies, and start web application (port 8080)
+Go to the ui directory, install dependencies, and start web application (port 8080)

 ```
   cd ..